Slovakia’s Fico, populist ex-premier with penchant for Putin

 Born on September 15, 1964, Fico has shrugged off “populist” and “demagogue” labels.

-Fluent in English, he is known to enjoy fast cars and football.
+Fluent in English, he is known to enjoy fast cars and football and has a soft spot for expensive watches.

 He is married to lawyer Svetlana Ficova with whom he has a son, Michal, although Slovak media have reported the couple has separated.